Media informatics and interactive entertainment, M. Sc.

 Admission requirements & Application

-Information about admission, German language courses , costs of living as well as the application form are available at our web page: Application instructions for international applicants
+Information about admission, German language courses , costs of living, and application forms are available at our web page, here:

 Contact for international applicants